BruMedeiross/app_LunchTray/README.md

 Lunch Tray (solved code)
 ==================================

-StarterCode - for the third independent project for Android Basics in Kotlin
+InitialCommit - for the third independent project for Android Basics in Kotlin

 StartCommit - for solution